 …

-An initiator shall set its receiver to the same DMG antenna and to the same sector as was indicated, respectively, in the TX Antenna ID and TX Sector ID subfields of a transmitted TDD SSW frame to be ready to receive a responder’s TDD SSW Feedback frame at the time offset indicated by the following equation:
+To receive a TDD SSW Feedback frame from the responder, the initiator shall set its receive antenna to the same DMG antenna and sector as was indicated, respectively, in the TX Antenna ID and TX Sector ID subfields of the respective TDD SSW frame, at the following offset from the end of the last transmitted TDD SSW frame:

 ResponderFeedbackOffsetn – [AckCountIndex × TXTIME(TDD SSW Ack) + (CountIndex + 1 – AckCountIndex) × TXTIME(TDD SSW) + (CountIndex × SBIFS)] (7)

-where:

-ResponderFeedbackOffsetn is the Responder Feedback Offset subfield value, in microseconds, in the nth responder’s Responder Info subfield in the TDD SSW frame with the same TX Sector ID within the same TDD slot.
-This value is the summation of two factors: a) the first factor is the duration from the end of the first TDD SSW frame or TDD SSW Ack frame to the start of the corresponding TDD SSW Feedback frame; b) the second factor is one TXTIME(TDD SSW), which is variable.
+where ResponderFeedbackOffsetn is the value of the Responder Feedback Offset subfield in the nth responder’s Responder Info subfield of the TDD SSW frame with the same TX Sector ID within the same TDD slot, and CountIndex and AckCountIndex are respectively the values of the Count Index and Ack Count Index subfields in the received TDD SSW frame.
 In order to avoid collision of TDD SSW Feedback frames, different Responder Feedback Offset subfield values should be used for different responders.

-CountIndex is the Count Index subfield value from the respective TDD SSW or TDD SSW Ack

-AckCountIndex is the Ack Count Index subfield value from the respective TDD SSW frame

 Figure 10-94w depicts the calculation of time to transmit a TDD SSW Feedback frame for unscheduled TDD group BF.